-At the time the court enters a final decree of divorce, the court will also sign an income withholding order for the child support payments.
+At the time the court enters a final decree of divorce, the court signs an income withholding order for the child support payments.

-That income withholding order is then sent to the obligor parent’s employer as well as any subsequent employer.
+The court clerk then sends the income withholding order to the obligor parent’s employer as well as any subsequent employer.

 The employer then deducts the amount set out in the income withholding order from the spouse’s paycheck and sends that amount to the Attorney General’s Child Support processing unit.

 The AG’s office then sends payment to the parent receiving payment of child support.
 But that payment is dependent on the obligor parent’s receiving income.